BlockScope/blockscope/www-hakyll/static/cv/index.md

 `2003/07-2008/05`

-The Nutricentre has a number of physical stores and a successful online retail web store for heath supplements.
+The Nutricentre has a number of physical stores and a successful online retail web store for health supplements.

 * Deploy the product to production on a remote server in Canada at [EpiDirect](http://www.epidirect.com/).